Guidance For Orders Of Protections And Protection From Abuse

 These restraining orders can include many provisions, including:

 - No contact provision: Prevents the abuser from contacting or disturbing a victim in person or through digital means

-Peaceful Contact Provision: Permitting the abuser to peacefully communicate with the victim for limited reasons, including care and transfer for visitation of their child
+- Peaceful contact provision: Allows the abuser to peacefully communicate with a victim for limited reasons such as childcare and visitation

-Move Out Provision: Requiring the abuser to move out of a home shared with the victim
+- Move out provision: Requires an abuser to move out of a shared home

-Counseling Provision: Ordering the abuser to attend counseling, such as batterer’s intervention or anger management
+- Counseling provision: Orders the abuser to psychological counseling such as anger management